PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 ## Extended resources

-Extended resources are fully-qualified resource names outside the `kubernetes.io` domain.
-They allow cluster operators to advertise and users to consume the non-Kubernetes-built-in resources.
+Extended resources are fully-qualified resource names outside the `PlaidCloud.io` domain.
+They allow cluster operators to advertise and users to consume the non-PlaidCloud-built-in resources.

 There are two steps required to use Extended Resources.
 First, the cluster operator must advertise an Extended Resource.
 Second, users must request the